History of Paris: Parisii and the Roman conquest (250–52 BC)

-Roman Lutetia (52 BC–486 AD)
+Roman Lutetia (52 BC – AD 486)

 The Romans built an entirely new city as a base for their soldiers and the Gallic auxiliaries intended to keep an eye on the rebellious province.
-The new city was called Lutetia (Lutèce) or "Lutetia Parisiorum" ("Lutèce of the Parisii").
-The name probably came from the Latin word luta, meaning mud or swamp Caesar had described the great marsh, or marais, along the right bank of the Seine.
+The new city was called Lutetia (Lutèce) or "Lutetia Parisiorum" ("Lutèce of the Parisii"), probably from the Latin word luta, meaning mud or swamp.
 The major part of the city was on the left bank of the Seine, which was higher and less prone to flood.
-It was laid out following the traditional Roman town design along a north–south axis (known in Latin as the cardo maximus).
+It was laid out following the traditional Roman town design along a north–south axis.

-On the left bank, the main Roman street followed the route of the modern day Rue Saint-Jacques.
-It crossed the Seine and traversed the Île de la Cité on two wooden bridges: the "Petit Pont" and the "Grand Pont" (today's Pont Notre-Dame).
-The port of the city, where the boats docked, was located on the island where the parvis of Notre Dame is today.
-On the right bank, it followed the modern Rue Saint-Martin.
-On the left bank, the cardo was crossed by a less-important east–west decumanus, today's Rue Cujas, Rue Soufflot and Rue des Écoles.

-The city was centered on the forum atop the Montagne Sainte-Geneviève between the Boulevard Saint-Michel and the Rue Saint-Jacques, where the Rue Soufflot is now located.
+The city was centered on the forum atop the Montagne Sainte-Geneviève.
 The main building of the forum was one hundred meters long and contained a temple, a basilica used for civic functions and a square portico which covered shops.
-Nearby, on the slope of the hill, was an enormous amphitheatre built in the 1st century AD, which could seat ten to fifteen thousand spectators, though the population of the city was only six to eight thousand.
+Nearby was an enormous amphitheatre built in the 1st century AD, which could seat ten to fifteen thousand spectators, though the population of the city was only six to eight thousand.
 Fresh drinking water was supplied to the city by an aqueduct sixteen kilometres long from the basin of Rungis and Wissous.
 The aqueduct also supplied water to the famous baths, or Thermes de Cluny, built near the forum at the end of the 2nd century or beginning of the 3rd century.
 Under Roman rule, the town was thoroughly Romanised and grew considerably.